-Vijay Hazare Trophy: Mumbai’s Yashaswi Jaiswal becomes youngest batsman to score List A double ton
+Vijay Hazare Trophy: Mumbai’s Yashaswi Jaiswal becomes youngest cricketer to score List A double ton

-Mumbai opener Yashaswi Jaiswal became the youngest Indian to score a double century when the 17-year-old hit a 153-ball 203 against Jharkhand in the Vijay Hazare Trophy Group A encounter at the Alur Cricket Stadium III in Bengaluru on Wednesday.
+Mumbai opener Yashaswi Jaiswal became the youngest cricketer in history to score a List A double century when the 17-year-old hit a 153-ball 203 against Jharkhand in the Vijay Hazare Trophy (India’s domestic 50-over tournament) Group A encounter at the Alur Cricket Stadium III in Bengaluru on Wednesday.

 The opener, who has now scored three centuries in five group matches in the tournament, took control of the proceedings once Mumbai skipper Shreyas Iyer won the toss and chose to bat.